Learz/WarOfRaekidion/README.md

 ----------------------

-To install the game, you only have to download the appropriate binary file from the download page.
+To install the game, you only have to download the appropriate binary file from the download page on the website or from the download branch on the repository page.
 All content and libraries are included within the installer.
 To launch the game on Windows, simply click on the shortcut on your desktop, or in the Start menu.
 For Linux, run the "raekidion" executable file from a terminal or, if you have the Debian menu or equivalent, you will find it under the Games category.
 A desktop file should also be created, along with an entry for the Unity menu.

 Compiling the source
 ---------------------